TI-Tokyo/riak-docs-fork/content/riak/cs/2.1.1/cookbooks/configuration/riak-cs.md

 We strongly recommend that you take care when setting the value of the [`pb_backlog` setting]({{<baseurl>}}riak/cs/2.1.1/cookbooks/configuration/riak-for-cs/#setting-up-riak-to-use-protocol-buffers) in Riak.
 When a Riak CS node is started, each connection pool begins to establish connections to Riak.
 This can result in a [thundering herd problem](http://en.wikipedia.org/wiki/Thundering_herd_problem) in which connections in the pool believe they are connected to Riak, but in reality some of the connections have been reset.
 Due to TCP `RST` packet rate limiting (controlled by `net.inet.icmp.icmplim`) some of the connections may not receive notification until they are used to service a user's request.
-This manifests itself as an `{error, disconnected}` message in the Riak CS logs and an error returned to the user.
+This manifests itself as an `&#123;error, disconnected&#125;` message in the Riak CS logs and an error returned to the user.

 ## Enabling SSL in Riak CS